 Heat your oven to 250ºF.
 Set a wire rack on a baking sheet; spray with nonstick spray.

-In a large mixing bowl, combine the baking soda and salt.
+In a large mixing bowl, combine the baking powder and salt.
 Add the chicken wings and toss to coat.
 Arrange the wings on the rack in a single layer.